THE LANGUAGE OF LINES

 Secondary Suites

-You want rental income or a space for family, and you want it legal, approved, and rentable without the nightmare of discovering halfway through that the ceiling is two inches too low or the egress window doesn't meet code.
-The fastest way to waste $30K on a basement suite is to start building before confirming it can be approved.
+You want rental income or a space for family — and you want it legal, approved, and rentable without discovering halfway through that the ceiling is two inches too low or the egress window doesn't meet code.
+The fastest way to waste $30,000 on a basement suite is to start building before confirming it can be approved.
 We confirm first.

 New Legal Basement Apartment

-New apartment design, complete with window areas meeting code requirements for egress and percentage of area for room areas.
-Reworked structure and separate stairs for the apartment were introduced.
+After New apartment design with window areas meeting code requirements, reworked structure, and separate stairs for the apartment

-Risk caught: Zoning allowed for the secondary suite; however, the existing windows did not meet the requirement for the amount of window area for the floor area of the rooms.
-Windows were enlarged, an egress window for the sleeping area was added, additional lateral support for the front wall was required, and additional support for the floor above was needed to increase the usable floor area for the apartment by removing a centrally located post.
+Zoning allowed for the secondary suite; however, the existing windows did not meet the minimum window-area-to-floor-area ratio required for the room types.
+Windows were enlarged, an egress window for the sleeping area was added, additional lateral support for the front wall was required, and a centrally located post was removed to increase usable floor area — which required additional support for the floor assembly above.

-✓ Basement remodel seamlessly integrates with the existing and new apartment and the existing building.
-Existing HVAC plenums remain, and new plumbing connects to the existing service laterals.
+Basement remodel seamlessly integrates with both the existing structure and the new apartment.
+Existing HVAC plenums remain undisturbed, and new plumbing connects directly to existing service laterals.
+All code requirements met on first submission.

 Accessory Dwelling Units